-

 Christmas Markets in Germany: Dream Realised.
 Magic & Mugs of Mulled Joy

-In Germany, Christmas isn’t just a holiday—it’s practically a seasonal personality trait.
-The scent of cinnamon, the soft glow of fairy lights, the sound of carollers crooning in front of 14th-century cathedrals—this stuff runs in the blood.
+In Germany, Christmas isn’t just a holiday.
+It’s practically a seasonal personality trait.
+The scent of cinnamon, the soft glow of fairy lights, the sound of carollers crooning in front of 14th-century cathedrals.
+This stuff runs in the blood.

 Tokyo’s Gritty, Glorious Slice of Old-School Japan: Piss Alley